Feeling like enjoying light meals or sharing appetizers with friends? Not sure what to cook for your guests? I have the solution!

 A fresh and refined bite, ideal for preparing in advance.
 Spread thick slices of crisp cucumber with herbed cream cheese (such as Boursin or goat cheese), then wrap a strip of smoked salmon around them.

-An exotic skewer that will take your taste buds on a journey.
-Prepare a spicy marinade by mixing soy sauce, honey, ginger and pineapple juice, and let peeled shrimp marinate in it overnight.
+Prepare a spicy marinade by mixing soy sauce, honey, ginger and pineapple juice, and let peeled shrimp soak in it overnight.

 On the day, thread your marinated prawns onto skewers, alternating with pieces of fresh pineapple.